 Where to Stay at Redwood National Park

 If you’re hesitant to leave behind your creature comforts, then you may not want to stay in one of the park service run campgrounds as none provide electric, gas, or water.
-If dry camping or boondocking is something you enjoy, the park provides four campgrounds that can accommodate RVs up to 36 feet and trailers up to 31 feet.
+If dry camping or boondocking is something you enjoy, the park offers four campgrounds that can accommodate RVs up to 36 feet and trailers up to 31 feet.

 If you want to camp in the heart of the forest, then I recommend choosing the Jedidiah Smith, Mill Creek, or Elk Prairie Campgrounds.
-If you’re more of a beach bum, I recommend Gold Bluffs Beach, nestled right on the Northern California Pacific coastline.
+If you’re more of a beach bum, we recommend Gold Bluffs Beach, nestled right on the Northern California Pacific coastline.

 If you want to stay hooked up to power and water, there are choices for you, too.
-I recommend Redwoods RV Resort in Crescent City.
+We recommend Redwoods RV Resort in Crescent City.
 Redwoods Resorts has sites available with full hookups and has many facilities for RVers, such as showers, laundry, and even Wi-Fi.